cloudfoundry/routing-release/README.md

             bosh -n upload release
 - Generate a Deployment Manifest and Deploy

-    If you configured your load balancer to forward a range other than 1024-1123 (see [Port Ranges and DNS](#port-ranges-and-dns)), you must configure this release with the same port range using deployment manifest property `routing-api.router_groups.reservable_ports`, or [use the Routing API](https://github.com/cloudfoundry-incubator/routing-api#using-the-api-manually) (see "To update a Router Group's reservable_ports field with a new port range").
+    If you configured your load balancer to forward a range other than 1024-1123 (see [Ports](#ports)), you must configure this release with the same port range using deployment manifest property `routing-api.router_groups.reservable_ports`.

+    ```
+    properties:
+      routing_api:
+        router_groups:
+        - name: default-tcp
+          reservable_ports: 1024-1123
+          type: tcp
+    ```

+    This is a seeded value only; after deploy, changes to this property will be ignored.
+To modify the reservable port range after deployment, use the [Routing API](https://github.com/cloudfoundry-incubator/routing-api#using-the-api-manually); (see "To update a Router Group's reservable_ports field with a new port range").

     - BOSH Lite